Portuguese conquest of Ceuta: Final gathering in Lisbon

-Portuguese knights depicted in the Saint Vincent Panels, believed by some to be the royal princes.
+Portuguese knights depicted in the Saint Vincent Panels.

 In the Spring of 1415, plague broke out in Lisbon, forcing the Court to relocate to the nearby town of Sacavém.
-On July 10, 1415, Prince Henry called at Lisbon with a fleet of 7 galleys and 20 naus bearing a numerous corps of well-equipped men.
-Among them was Aires Gonçalves de Figueiredo, a 90 year old fidalgo at the command of a nau.
+On July 10, 1415, Prince Henry called at Lisbon with a fleet of 7 galleys and 20-26 transports bearing a numerous corps of well-equipped men.
+Among them was 90 year-old Aires Gonçalves de Figueiredo, who had fought in the Battle of River Salado and commanded a carrack.

-The Portuguese fleet probably numbered 59 galleys, 33 carracks or naus and 120 smaller vessels, bearing as many as 50,000 men, of which about 20,000 were combat personnel.
-It featured English, French and German mercenaries or soldiers of fortune.
-One German baron commanded 50 men of his household, while an Englishman by the name of Mondo commanded four ships.
+The Portuguese fleet numbered about 200 ships of different kinds.
+It included 59 oarships, of which 15 were galleys, plus 33 carracks or cogs and 120 smaller vessels.
+It transported as many as 50,000 men, of which about 19,295 were soldiers.
+Of these, 5,385 men were part of the kings host, plus 9,000 infantry, presumably bearing spears or swords, 3,000 crossbowmen on foot and 1,900 mounted crossbowmen.

-The expedition included among its ranks some of the most important persons in Portugal at the time besides the king, such as prince-heir Duarte, prince Peter, prince Henry, the Count of Barcelos Dom Afonso de Cascais, the Constable of Portugal Dom Nuno Álvares Pereira and his nephew Dom Álvaro Pereira, the Grandmaster of the Order of Christ Dom Lopo Dias de Sousa, the prior of the Knights Hospitaller Dom Álvaro Gonçalves Camelo, the Admiral Carlos Pessanha, the Count of Viana Dom Diarte de Meneses, the General of the Sea Afonso Furtado de Mendonça, the first Duke of Braganza Dom Afonso, the Marshal of Portugal Gonçalo Vascques Countinho and the Royal Ensign João Gomes da Silva, among others.
+English, French and German mercenaries took part in the expedition.
+One German baron commanded 50 men of his household, while an Englishman by the name of Mondo (Mundy) commanded four ships.The expedition included among its ranks some of the most important persons in Portugal at the time besides the king, such as prince-heir Duarte, prince Peter, prince Henry, the Count of Barcelos Dom Afonso de Cascais, the Constable of Portugal Dom Nuno Álvares Pereira and his nephew Dom Álvaro Pereira, the Grandmaster of the Order of Christ Dom Lopo Dias de Sousa, the prior of the Knights Hospitaller Dom Álvaro Gonçalves Camelo, the Admiral Carlos Pessanha, the Count of Viana Dom Duarte de Meneses, the General of the Sea Afonso Furtado de Mendonça, the first Duke of Braganza Dom Afonso, the Marshal of Portugal Gonçalo Vascques Countinho and the Royal Ensign João Gomes da Silva, among others.
 All of the main noble houses in Portugal participated in the expedition, with the notable exception of the Lima family.